karl-schulz/iclr-larger/Readme.md

 - Use your full screen width
 - Put videos and slides next to each other

 The online setup for ICLR 2020 is amazing, especially given the short preparation time.
 However, I think the slides and video are too small, as they have to share 60% of an already small container.
 Use this custom CSS to enlargen them and put them next to each other.
-You can also open RocketChat e.g. in Chrome to have it in a separate window.
+You can open RocketChat in a separate window to use it on a secondary screen, or you just scroll down.

 ![Demo](/demo.jpg)